osrf/ros2multirobotbook/src/ros2_design_patterns.md

 nothing else changes.
-- **Reuse**: A well-designed blob finder node can be used today on this robot to chase the red ball, then reused tomorrow on a different robot to orange cat, and so on.
+- **Reuse**: A well-designed blob finder node can be used today on this robot to chase the red ball, then reused tomorrow on a different robot to chase an orange cat, and so on.
 Each new use of a node should require only configuration (no code) changes.
-- **Collaboration**: By cleanly separating concerns between nodes, we let our blob finder expert do her work independently of the target follower expert, with neither of them bothering the device driver expert.
+- **Collaboration**: By cleanly separating concerns between nodes, we let our blob finder expert do their work independently of the target follower expert, with neither of them bothering the device driver expert.
 It is often the case that a robot application requires the combined expertise of many people, and it would be difficult to